CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/03-data-transfer-network-eval.md

 ---
-title: "Ep3"
+title: "Data Transfer Evaluation Of The Network"
-teaching: 1
+teaching: 10
-exercises: 1
+exercises: 0
 question:
 -
 objectives:
 -
----
-# Transferring Data from and to Mana Using Globus Connect Personal
-### Using Rclone
 ---

 # Network (Only) Evaluation